laughingman868/Projects/FLIR ADAS Object Detection.md

     collate_fn=lambda batch: tuple(zip(*batch)),
 )
 ```
-Display three random images from the data, one of the three is shown below
+Display three random images from the data, one of the three is shown below.
 ```python
 def display_image_with_boxes(image, boxes):
     fig, ax = plt.subplots(1)